Simplified Releases to the Central Repository With Nexus

 4 minute read time

-The Central Repository continues to be the largest repository of binary components for Java developers and beyond.
-A majority of open source projects including organizations such as Apache Software Foundation, Google , Github and many more take advantage of the free hosting via the Sonatype Open Source Software Repository Hosting OSSRH.
-The release automation for all these projects is automated using the Nexus staging suite as input funnel and if you are running Nexus Pro, you can take advantage of the same features in your own organization.
+The Central Repository remains the largest repository of binary components for Java developers and beyond.
+Most open source projects, including organizations such as Apache Software Foundation, Google, Github and many more, take advantage of the free hosting via the Sonatype Open Source Software Repository Hosting OSSRH.
+The release automation for all these projects is automated using the Nexus staging suite as input funnel.
+If you are running Nexus Pro (now known as Sonatype Nexus Repository), you can use the same features in your own organization.

-The Nexus staging suite is used to separate deployment rights, automate the validation of the deployment components as well as allow multi-staged release validation steps including abandoning a release.
-In this post I am going to show you how you can simplify this process for your project and do a full release on the command line.
+The Nexus staging suite is used to separate deployment rights, automate the validation of the deployment components, and allow multi-staged release validation steps, including abandoning a release.
+In this post, I will show you how to simplify this process for your project and do a full release on the command line.

-In order to showcase the complete flow I have finally released an open source project of mine in version 1.0.0 and will go through all the steps I followed with you.
-The project Progressive Organization POM implements a comprehensive Maven parent POM progressively selecting the latests versions of all referenced Maven plugins.
-Such an organization POM is a well known best practice for Maven usage and you are free to use my project to save you from the effort.
+To showcase the complete flow, I have finally released an open source project in version 1.0.0 and will go through all the steps I followed with you.
+The project Progressive Organization POM implements a comprehensive Maven parent POM, progressively selecting the latest versions of all referenced Maven plugins.
+Such an organization POM is a well known best practice for Maven usage, and you can use my project to save you from the effort.

 <code>mvn versions:display-plugin-updates</code>